By Erin Huffstetler | 03/24/2017 | 12 Comments

 Use your homemade cream of mushroom condensed soup now, or freeze it to use later.
 The ingredients will separate a bit when you freeze the soup, but it’s nothing a quick stir won’t remedy.

-the equivalent of one 10.75 oz. store-bought can
+This recipe makes the equivalent of one 10.75 oz. store-bought can

 Good to Know: